zacbrac/Variant-Based-Reports/README.md

 Outputs in CSV format, can be adjusted to just provide array of information

 Example Setup:

+Requires `db/db_connect.php` file if in a different directory alter the require on line 3 of  `sales_report.php`
 ```HTML
 <mvt:do file="g.module_library_utilities" name="l.settings:success" value="QuickSortArray(l.settings:admin_order:orders, ':id',1)" />